Food and Drug Administration, HHS.

 - If you want to submit a comment with confidential information that you do not wish to be made available to the public, submit the comment as a written/paper submission and in the manner detailed (see “Written/Paper Submissions” and “Instructions”).

 Submit written/paper submissions as follows:

-Instructions: All submissions received must include the Docket No. FDA-2005-D-0155 for “General Principles for Evaluating the Human Food Safety of New Animal Drugs used in Food-Producing Animals.”
-Received comments will be placed in the docket and, except for those submitted as “Confidential Submissions,” publicly viewable at http://www.regulations.gov or at the Division of Dockets Management between 9 a.m. and 4 p.m., Monday through Friday.
+Instructions: All submissions received must include the Docket No. FDA-2005-D-0155 for “General Principles for Evaluating the Human Food Safety of New Animal Drugs Used in Food-Producing Animals.”
+Received comments will be placed in the docket and, except for those submitted as “Confidential Submissions,” publicly Start Printed Page 27334viewable at https://www.regulations.gov or at the Dockets Management Staff between 9 a.m. and 4 p.m., Monday through Friday.

-Submit written requests for single copies of the draft guidance to the Policy and Regulations Staff (HFV-6), Center for Veterinary Medicine, Food and Drug Administration, 7519 Standish Pl., Rockville, MD 20855.
-Send one self-addressed adhesive label to assist that office in processing your requests.
-See the SUPPLEMENTARY INFORMATION section for electronic access to the draft guidance document.
+Submit written requests for single copies of the guidance to the Policy and Regulations Staff (HFV-6), Center for Veterinary Medicine, Food and Drug Administration, 7500 Standish Pl., Rockville, MD 20855.
+Send one self-addressed adhesive label to assist that office in processing your request.
+See the SUPPLEMENTARY INFORMATION section for electronic access to the guidance document.

 Start Further Info

 FOR FURTHER INFORMATION CONTACT: